TerryEunice/SPI-RPI-TM4c-PWM-Fan/README.md

 # SPI-RPI-TM4c-PWM-Fan
-Uses SPI to communicate with a TI TM4c Launchpad to control a 4 pin PWM Computer Fan
+Uses SPI to communicate from a Raspberry Pi 3B to a TI TM4c Launchpad to control a 4 pin PWM Computer Fan